 But if you are not sure – you should seek advice from your midwife, plunket nurse, doctor or medical professional.

-Based on a information specified on a baby formula tin, this is the volume of milk and number of feeds per day that they recommend just to give you an indication.
+As an indication only, and based on information specified on a baby formula tin, this is the volume of milk and number of feeds per day that they recommend.
 Though bare in mind that breast milk will satisfy your baby better, with less volume than formula.

 This is a guide, your baby may need more or less than this.
 Follow your baby’s hunger cues.